vtexdocs/dev-portal-content/docs/guides/vtex-io/Getting-Started/back-end-development-guides/node-builder-7x-migration-guide.md

         > ⚠️ For apps in the [App Store](https://developers.vtex.com/docs/guides/vtex-app-store), creating a new **major** will require the app to go through the [homologation process](https://developers.vtex.com/docs/guides/vtex-io-documentation-submitting-your-app-in-the-vtex-app-store#step-2-managing-the-homologation-process).
     2. Follow the other steps (Publish, Test, Deploy, and Promote) according to your scenario.
 Some apps are used only on one account, and others should deploy the new version to other accounts.

-If you need help migrating your app to the Node `7.x` builder, open a ticket with [VTEX Support](https://help.vtex.com/en/support).
+If you need help migrating your app to the Node builder `7.x`, open a ticket with [VTEX Support](https://help.vtex.com/en/support).

 ## Troubleshooting